 Smoking Weed with Schizophrenia

-The question, “Can weed cause schizophrenia?” is a nuanced one.
+The question, “Does smoking weed cause schizophrenia?” is a nuanced one.
 However, the statistics are clear on another correlation between schizophrenia and marijuana: Individuals with a stronger genetic predisposition to schizophrenia are more likely to start using marijuana, use it more regularly, and consume more of it over their lifetime.

-Published in the journal Nature Neuroscience, a recent study used genetic data from the DNA ancestry database 23andMe.
+Published in the journal Nature Neuroscience, a recent marijuana and schizophrenia research study used genetic data from the DNA ancestry database 23andMe.
 Researchers found a significant genetic correlation that indicates a higher probability of cannabis use by people with schizophrenia or emerging symptoms of schizophrenia.

 According to another study conducted in the Netherlands, pot-smoking subjects with schizophrenia are more sensitive than healthy individuals to both the positive and negative effects of the drug.
 Although smoking weed made the subjects with schizophrenia feel better temporarily, it markedly worsened their psychotic symptomology.